 (e) an activity that supports or promotes democratic engagement.

-Can the Magistrates Court make a liability order if I don’t attend Court?
+Can the Magistrates Court make a liability order if I don’t attend court?

 Yes, an order may be made in your absence.
 If you wish to dispute the making of a liability order you should contact the Court and seek your own independent legal advice.